Mohdaneshvar/Acme-Corporations-Draw/README.md

 ### App.Service.AspDotNetDistributor

-This layer just make web API for each command on the `AppService` layer
+This layer just make a web API endpoint for each command on the `App Service` layer

 ### AppService

-I used `CQRS` and `Command bus` pattern in this layer, this layer includes implementation of all commands and Queries.
+I used `CQRS` and `Command bus` pattern in this layer, this layer includes implementation of all commands and queries.

 ### AppService.Contracts

-this layer includes a list of all Command And Query without implementation.
+This layer includes a list of all command And query without implementation.

 ## Domain

-this layer includes all entities.
+This layer includes all entities.

 ## Application.UnitTests

-this layer includes unit tests with `NUnit`
+This layer includes unit tests with `NUnit`

 ## Design patterns and feature
 `CQRS`,`Command Bus`, `Repository`,`UnitOfWork`,`NUnit`, `Dependency injection`